ta-data-bcn/lab-understanding-others-code/README.md

         play funciton
 step 4: run play

-4. Look for things he/she made that you think could be useful for you.
+#### 4. Look for things he/she made that you think could be useful for you.
-- # notation in line in the code to clarify variables
+- descriptions added in line in the code to clarify variables
 - colouring you results thorught use of pyfiglet library

-5. Now go to the first version of the code and compare it with the new version.
+#### 5. Now go to the first version of the code and compare it with the new version.
 Do you think the improvement is significant?
 - Not many changes.
 - Original version was allready very clear - missing description of functions
 - Change of variable names and addition to some description of code are helpful.

-6. Is the git flow useful?
+#### 6. Is the git flow useful?
 Does it clarify some doubts you had?
 - Yes, not many commits, but also not many changes done.
 - Changes done are clearly described

-7. Try the game.
+#### 7. Try the game.
 Do you find something that could be improved?
 Does something surpises you?
 Set some glows and grows for your partner!
-#### Glows:
+###### Glows:
 - graphic additions to the game is very well done - I like the colours :)
 - clear workflow throught file
 - well described through # notation
 - consistant and good variable naming

-#### Grows
+###### Grows
 - put your funcitons into separate files and import them to the a main function where you define variables and call on the play() function
 - describe in detail you functions (use """ """)
 - could have used: